JeffofBread/jdwm/README.md

  - Make sure you have all the necessary [dependencies](#dependencies), or issues could occur during installation.
  - For a more custom install process, check install flags (run `./install.sh -h` for more info) and/or edit paths specified at the start of the script.
  - To edit things like your terminal alias before installation, edit `/jeff_dwm/dwm/resources/jeff_dwm.aliases`.
 This can also be done after installation by going to `~/.config/jeff_dwm/jeff_dwm.aliases`
+ - To edit what programs autostart with jeff_dwm copy `/jeff_dwm/dwm/scripts/jeff_dwm_autostarts.example` as `/jeff_dwm/dwm/scripts/jeff_dwm_autostarts.sh` and put whatever commands/programs you want started in there.
+It will be installed along with other scripts to `/usr/local/bin` and run at login.
  - By default on install, `install.sh` will clone [jeff_dwm' wallpapers branch](https://github.com/JeffofBread/jeff_dwm/tree/wallpapers) into `~/.config/jeff_dwm/wallpapers/`.
 These wallpapers are used by the themes in `/jeff_dwm/dwm/themes/`.
 If you are bandwidth or storage limited, you may want to [disable this step in the install script](https://github.com/JeffofBread/jeff_dwm/blob/2785f37afb877c014ec3e551911a805ec216c1cf/install.sh#L235) and remove/alter the wallpaper commands in the various theme files (`/jeff_dwm/dwm/themes/`).

 ```bash